Ben Nevis & Great Glen Way Triple Challenge

-The weather in Scotland can change very quickly, what can start out as a good day can soon become very poor.
+The weather in the Scottish Highlands can change very quickly.
+What can start out as a good day can soon become very poor.
 It is very important to be well equipped and prepared for all conditions.
-The Leader reserves the right to change the itinerary at any time should the conditions require it.
+Your Mountain, Cycling and Paddling Leader reserves the right to change the itinerary at any time should the conditions require it.
 In these circumstances we will make the best alternative arrangements possible that maintain the integrity of the original itinerary.

 All our guides are first aid trained and carry fully equipped medical kits for serious medical emergencies.

 How big is the group?

 The minimum size group is 12 people and a maximum group size of 40 people.
 You will complete this challenge in teams of 10 – 12 people per team.

 The more training and prepared you are for this challenge, the more you will enjoy the experience.
 The Ben Nevis Triple Challenge is the toughest of our triple challenge series as you are covering more distance and trekking the highest peak in the UK.
 A training programme will be provided when you sign up for this event.
 We recommend that you have experience of hiking outdoors, be competent on a bike however you do not require any paddling skills.
 A good level of fitness and endurance is required to complete this amazing challenge.

 Breakfast will be at your place of accommodation.
 Lunch will be a picnic of local produce.
 Dinner will either be at your place of accommodation or nearby local restaurant/pub.
 Water and snacks will be provided throughout your adventure as well.
 Please let us know prior to the event start date if you have any specific dietary requirements or allergies.

 What do you do to protect the environment?